crate/cloud-reference/docs/subscription-plans.rst

 of nodes, tiers, and DTUs for Marketplace subscriptions.
 This makes it easy to choose the right setup for your CrateDB Cloud SaaS subscription.

-CrateDB Cloud's SaaS offer comes with four different subscription plans:
+CrateDB Cloud's SaaS offer comes with five different subscription plans:
 **Development**, **General Purpose**, **I/O Optimized**, and **Storage Optimized**.
 Besides these, we also offer the CrateDB Cloud **Contract**.